cspablocortez/tap-essays/README.md

 `$ touch _layouts/default.html`

-Next, the placeholder paragraph elements with the Liquid content tag: `{{ content }}`.
+Next, replace the placeholder paragraph elements with the Liquid content tag: `{{ content }}`.
 Don’t forget the front matter lines at the top of the file.

 ## Step 2

 Update `index.html` file to be a simple markdown file with plain text content, all HTML info will have been moved to the `default.html`.

+## Step 3

+We will define three new layouts:

+- default (static content)
+- tapped (one paragraph at a time)
+- typed (automatically typed content)

+To do this, first we will move the content within the `<script>` over to the `tapped.html`.
+We will also have to update our CSS to produce a readable document.